Bayesian Structure Learning in Undirected Gaussian Graphical Models: Literature Review with Empirical Comparison: Empirical Comparison

-We also measure the computational cost $T$ of each algorithm.
-The computational cost $T$ of an algorithm is defined as the time it takes the algorithm to produce an AUC within $\epsilon = 0.01$ of its final AUC.
+We also measure the computational cost of each algorithm.
+We first run each Bayesian algorithm until visual inspection shows convergence and denote with $P$ the final edge inclusion matrix.
+The computational cost $T$ of an algorithm is then defined as the time it takes the algorithm to produce an AUC within 0.01 of its final AUC.
 That is,

-where $\epsilon = 0.01$.
-Here, $P_t$ denotes the edge inclusion matrix after $t$ seconds of running the algorithm, $P$ denotes the final edge inclusion matrix and $AUC(P)$ denotes the AUC corresponding to an edge inclusion matrix $P$.
+where we set $\epsilon = 0.01$.
+Here, $P_t$ denotes the edge inclusion matrix after $t$ seconds of running the algorithm and $AUC(P)$ denotes the AUC corresponding to an edge inclusion matrix $P$.
+In real-world applications, the true graph is unknown and the computational cost $T$ is not defined.
+For convergence assessments without knowing the true graph, we refer to Section \ref{sec:application}.
+The computational cost of the H-BGGM and glasso algorithms can not be defined using \eqref{eq:AUC_convergence}.
+Instead, we define their computation cost $T$ as the total time it takes these algorithms to provide their edge inclusion probabilities.
+We note that both the glasso and ECM-BAGUS algorithms require parameter tuning.
+We include this time in the computational cost.